azhrbhr/hirefolio/README.md

 ## Contact

-For any inquiries or feedback, please contact [Your Name](mailto:youremail@example.com).
+For any inquiries or feedback, please contact [Azhar Bihari](mailto:azhrbhr@gmail.com).